 Latin American and Iberian Studies

-The Latin American and Iberian Studies (LAIS) concentration incorporates such diverse disciplines as literature, political studies, anthropology, history, economics, art history, and dance.
+The Latin American and Iberian Studies (LAIS) concentration incorporates such diverse disciplines as literature, political studies, anthropology, history, economics, art history, and human rights.
 It provides an academic setting for the study of two regions inextricably bound by historical, cultural, linguistic, economic, and political ties.
 LAIS students emerge with the linguistic and analytical preparation necessary to understand the literatures and cultures of Latin American and Iberian countries; the history of Latin America in the pre-Columbian, colonial, and national periods; the formation of social and economic structures throughout the Hispanic world; the history and ethnography of Mesoamerica and the Andes; contemporary Latin American and Iberian politics; and the Hispanic experience in the United States.

 Students may moderate into LAIS, but they must also moderate into a primary divisional program.
 Prior to or concurrent with Moderation, students are required to take at least two designated LAIS core courses.
 After Moderation, students are expected to take two additional elective courses and one 300-level seminar; these courses may be listed primarily in another discipline and cross-listed with LAIS.
 At least one and preferably two of the five required LAIS courses should be taken outside the student’s primary division.
 Students also complete the Senior Project, which must have a geographical, linguistic, or conceptual link with Latin America, Spain, or Portugal.